• Sexual Assault and Misconduct

 Responding to Reports of Sex Abuse

-To ensure that your school properly responds to reports of sexual abuse, take the following actions:
+To ensure your school properly responds to reports of sexual abuse, take the following actions:

 Involve the Board of Trustees

-Updating the board on the school’s response efforts enables the board to carry out its duty of oversight.
-Also, the board needs to be cognizant of its role and not attempt to micromanage the administration’s actions.
+Updating the board on your school’s response efforts enables the board to carry out its duty of oversight.
+Also, the board must be cognizant of its role and not attempt to micromanage the administration’s actions.

 Identify an Independent Investigator

-When an institution receives a report of sexual misconduct, a prompt and impartial assessment of evidence is crucial.
+When institutions receive a report of sexual misconduct, a prompt and impartial assessment of evidence is crucial.
 For more information on selecting an appropriate investigator, see the resources below.

 Understand and Train on Mandatory Reporting Laws